The Bible tells us that ‘Without a vision, the people will perish.’ (Proverbs 29:18)

 Soldiers are not just dressed in immaculate uniform in a military parade but at a moment’s notice, they can be covered in gore and blood.
 They would be tested to their limits.
 They could be hurt and seriously wounded.
 Paul could show his battle scars and exhorted Timothy to be willing to throw in his lot and share with him the suffering that a good soldier needs to go through.

 In our society, we are not persecuted in terms of being made martyrs.
-We suffer only in the sense that a few people may show funny looks when they find out that we are Christians.
-In our witnessing we may get rejected and made to feel uncomfortable.
+We suffer only in the sense that a few people may give some disapproving looks when they find out that we are Christians.
+In our witnessing we may get rejected and made to feel awkward.

 The thorn in the flesh for you and me may not be a physical ailment but it well can be a fellow Christian whose personality or immaturity grates against ours.
 It can be their discouraging remarks.
 We “suffer” because we have to bear the burden of our weaker brothers and sisters.
 (Rom 15:1)

 If you are a good soldier, you will endure suffering because you have been entrusted with a mission.
 The key test is whether you and I can still trust God in the midst of suffering.

 b) Be single minded.

 Staying focused is like using a magnifying glass to direct and harness the sun’s rays on a combustible item to get a fire going.
 A good soldier is single minded over his mission.
 How does one balance one’s main goal between that of being a good soldier of Jesus and being a good employee or business-owner?
 Paul was a tent-maker, and Jesus, a carpenter.
 Their vocation is not their main goal but their calling is.

 The goal then is this, in whatever we do, whatever our line of business may be, we are to focus on seeking to please God and manifest the character of Jesus Christ.